faqfaraan/special-topics-labs-interview/README.md

 *_Jeremy_: I originally started my career at Nationwide as a requirements analyst and when I was hired on as an associate, I was hired as a developer.
 I enrolled in this program as a means to bridge any knowledge gap I held in regards to my new position.

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
 *_Jeremy_: I like to travel as well with friends and family.
 Out of all the places I have been to so far, I liked Bergen, Norway the most due to the amazing scenes of nature.
 Next, I plan on going to Jamaica in the spring of 2020.
+Bergen is a city on the west side of Norway and it's pretty much on the coast.
+It's a very mountainous city with a lot of random waterfalls around and in the cities.
+There are also many fjords (like rivers) around the city that you can take boat rides in.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
 *_Jeremy_: I actaully am not very familiar with The Beatles and am more of a hard rock/metal fan.
 I think the only song title I can think of off the top of my head would be The Yellow Submarine.